-1.1 Are you adequately Informed about YOUR CHOSEN issue?
+1.1 Are you adequately Informed about the social injustice people are exposed to globally? eg Child Labour in Zambia

 In your report you are required to provide detailed background information about your chosen Social Justice/Human Rights Issue.
 Complete additional research if need be